ibm-cloud-docs/dns-svcs/dns-concepts.md

 ### SRV (Service Location)
 {: #record-type-srv}

-This record specifies the location of the server(s) for a specific protocol and domain.
+This record specifies the location of one or more of the servers for a specific protocol and domain.

 ### TXT (Text)
 {: #record-type-tx}